Alumni

 Alumni News

 Bradford Douglas (BA, film studies '20) has landed his "first real Hollywood job".
 In March, Douglas started as an Office Production Assistant for a new Nickelodeon show, That Girl Lay Lay.
-He writes, "I'm learning a lot of cool stuff and meeting a lot of people, too.
+He shares, "I'm learning a lot of cool stuff and meeting a lot of people, too.
 It's exhausting, but I really enjoy it overall.
 I'm sure the long hours will be worth it down the line."
 (May 12, 2021)

 Emily Heiser (BA, film studies '20) was published in Film Matters Magazine (Vol 13, No. 2).
-Heiser's article, "Empathizing with James Baldwin in I Am Not Your Negro" examines spectatorship and empathetic response to Raoul Peck’s 2016 documentary film based on James Baldwin's unfinished manuscript Remember This House.
+Heiser's article, "Empathizing with James Baldwin in I Am Not Your Negro" examines spectatorship and empathetic response to Raoul Peck’s documentary film based on James Baldwin's unfinished manuscript Remember This House.
+(October 17, 2023)

 Jeff Hogan (BA, theatre '20) has accepted a position as Coordinator of Recruitment at NBC Universal's DreamWorks Animation.
 (November 9, 2021)

-Rory Klein (BA, moving-image production; political science '23) has been accepted as a finalist in the Chagrin Documentary Film Festival.
+Rory Klein (BA, moving-image production; political science '23) has been accepted as a finalist in the 2023 Chagrin Documentary Film Festival.
 In World Between Our Ears, Columbus indie musician and writer Miles Curtiss mounts a return to his decades-long journey through the arts while finding and fostering community.
 (September 6, 2023)

 Emily Jeu (BA, theatre '14), won Season 1 of the Burgschneider Challenge, a creative design/construction challenge where contestants modify Burgschneider garments and share their work on social media.
 The company creates medieval pieces for festivals, stage, and screen.
 (May 12, 2021)